 China has experienced a number of the world’s most deadly disasters.
 In 1976, an earthquake claimed the lives of 242,000 people making it the most deadly earthquake since 1900.
 The country was also the victim of the most deadly flood since 1900 when 3.7 million people lost their lives in 1931.
 In certain countries the frequency of natural disasters gives the perception that their occurrence is somehow normal.
 However, in others it creates the perception they live in a thoroughly dangerous place.
 For example, 69 percent of Italians thought the country was the most environmentally dangerous country in the world in 2017.
 Fortunately for the Italians, this claim is not backed up statistically.
-China is often the most affected country, such as in 2015 when 36 natural disasters occurred.
+The United States is often the most affected country, such as in 2019 when 20 natural disasters occurred.

 Although natural disasters are largely seen as out of human control, human actions are at times responsible for the extremity of such events.
 Land use can influence the ability of an area to deal with the heavy rains that result in flooding.
 On a larger scale, the adverse effects of rising global temperatures may result in increasing frequencies of hurricanes and other extreme weather events in the future.

 Also, the practice of fracking has been linked to the frequency of earthquakes in areas where it was conducted.
 This is part of the reason why a considerable portion of people in the United States felt the government should increase regulation or even ban the practice all together.